KczBen/vef2-2025-e/topics.md

 Now we can see what takes the most time, and where we need to focus.

-So, we need goals. *Run it until it's done* is good, but because of graphics reasons (see full report), path tracing takes infinite time to complete so that won't cut it.
+So, we need goals. *Run it until it's done* is good, but because of mathematical reasons (see full report), path tracing takes infinite time to complete.
+That's quite hard to fit in a 10 minute presentation.
 We need to limit the recursion depth and the samples per pixel (again, see report for details if interested) as I've already done.

 Instead, we'll just say *Make it faster*.
 Not the best goal, but it is easy to achieve.